KyawKoKoSan/DevOps/use_cases/use_case_02.md

 **Failed End Condition**
 ======================

-No list is generated, or an error occurs during the retrieval process.
+No list is generated, or an error occurs during the retrieval process the system will show ""Failed to get country details by continent" message.

 **Primary Actor**
 =================